ef10007/Holiday_Vibes/README.md

 * Calendar

 We will display the calendar each month as a default value that also the user can select a specific period.
 Each cell of it has anchor tag leads to the search HTML displaying related information.

-(8th.Mar.2019 : <script> tag isn't working)
+(8th.Mar.2019 : script tag isn't working.)

 * My page